sferrini/Swift-Community-Best-Practices/README.markdown

 ### self inference

 Let the compiler infer self in all cases where it is able to.
 Areas where self should be explicitly used includes setting parameters in init, and non-escaping closures.
-For example
+For example:

 ```swift
 struct Example {